phamthanhsang-cs/phamthanhsang-cs.github.io/_posts/2024-12-28-BOTS-setup.md

 - There will be several issues relate to system or network connection that you might encounter when setting things up, but that's the most interesting part because it's improving your research, troubleshooting skills.

 ## Final Words
-Setting up BOTS and a self-hosted CTF dashboard might seem challenging at first, but the process is incredibly rewarding.
-Not only do you gain hands-on experience with the tools and infrastructure, but you also build something that’s completely your own.
+Setting up BOTS and a self-hosted CTF dashboard may seem challenging at first, but the process is incredibly rewarding.
+Not only do you gain hands-on experience with the tools and infrastructure, but you also create something entirely your own.
+By applying the same methodology used in Boss of the SOC version 1, you can set up your own versions of Boss of the SOC 2 and 3.

-I hope this guide helps you take that first step toward creating your own environment.
-Whether you're using it for practice, hosting a challenge for others, you can use same methology to install your own Boss of the SOC version 2 and 3.
+I hope this guide helps you take that first step toward creating your own environment, whether you're using it for practice or hosting a challenge for others.

-If you have any questions or run into issues, feel free to reach out or share your thoughts in the comments.
+If you have any questions or run into any issues, feel free to reach out or leave a comment.
 I’d love to hear about your experience and help if I can.
-Thanks for reading till the end, and happy learning!
+Thanks for reading, and happy Splunking!